Short-Term Housing and Emergency Shelter

 Our Short-term Housing and Emergency Shelter Programs operate from our Glade House facility.
 This group home is staffed around the clock and supervised by licensed social workers.
 Glade House is thought to be the longest continuously operating facility of its kind in the U.S. It opened more than 30 years ago, before House of Ruth was founded.

 The two different housing programs operate within the 5,500 square foot, 13-bedroom home.
 Ten of the 13 bedrooms are devoted to the Short-term Housing Program and the other three for Emergency Shelter.

-The Emergency Shelter offers 3 beds for homeless men and women who have HIV/AIDS.
+The Emergency Shelter offers 3 beds for homeless individuals who have HIV/AIDS.
 A person may stay up to 90 days while also benefiting from intensive case management designed to help the resident find suitable, stable housing.
 The emergency beds were created to meet the needs of a particularly vulnerable population: HIV-positive adults whose already-compromised immune systems are further threatened by sleeping in a room with many other people at a large community shelter.